rnalin/taplingo_matrix/README.md

  this ServiceLocatorConfig.provide() returns for us a GetIt instance.
 And getting the information that we need.

- ## Ok, I Understand that... but how can a input port be a usecase?
+ ## Ok, I Understand that... but how can a input port represents an usecase?

  well, we have a Module File  on this project that binds an input port with a use case and an output port with a repository.